quicbit-js/qb-json-tok/readme.md

 validating open/closed objects and arrays, searching for key patterns...  any of that is up to the callback.

-Here is an example copied from **test.js** showing how to write a callback that outputs token summary info:
+Here is an example taken from **example.js** showing how to write a function that outputs a token summary:

-    tokenize = require('qb-json-tok');
+    var tokenize = require('qb-json-tok');
+    var utf8 = require('qb-utf8-ez');           // to create UTF-8 from strings

     // useful token constants:
-    var STRING = 0x22       // "  (double-quote)
+    var STRING = 34;       // "  (double-quote)
-    var NUMBER = 0xF1       // token for JSON number
+    var NUMBER = 78;       // 'N' token for JSON number var ERROR  = 0;        // ERROR occured - details will be in the err_info object
     // other tokens are intuitive - they are the same char code as the first byte parsed
     // 't' for true
     // 'f' for false